Pablo-Arias/STIM/README.md

 I did these set of python modules during my PhD at IRCAM to handle the creation and transformation of audio and video experimental stimuli.

-These python packages allow to easilly handle indexing of audio/video databases, transform audio and video in different ways but also extract different audio features.
+These python modules allow to easilly handle indexing of audio/video databases, transform audio and video in different ways but also extract different audio features.

 I'll do a set of tutorials soon to show how these modules work.